An Indigenous Peoples' History of the United States: Eleven: The Doctrine of Discovery

 Dunbar-Ortiz describes the origins and application of the Doctrine of Discovery, from a papal bull issued in 1455, to the 1494 Treaty of Tordesillas dividing the world between Spain and Portugal; the later adoption of the doctrine by other European monarchies and then the French Republic; and its adoption in United States law by the claim by Thomas Jefferson, then United States Secretary of State, in 1792, that the doctrine was international law applicable to the United States, and recognition of the doctrine in the 1823 Supreme Court of the United States decision in Johnson v.
 McIntosh.

 Taking the long view of history, Dunber-Ortiz next traces the sequence starting with the formation of European nation states by self-determination, through imperialism to secure resources and labor, to industrialization, to decolonization, and back to self-determination, this time in the decolonized territories, while noting the distinction between the Indigenous concept of nation and sovereignty as distinguished from the western European model.

 This chapter also discusses activities at the United Nations, such as creation of the International Indian Treaty Council, the 1977 Conference on Indians in the Americas, and the Declaration on the Rights of Indigenous Peoples.
 It then describes how the United Nations Study on Treaties, completed in 1999, has been used to bolster Indigenous claims for restoration, restitution, and repatriation of lands, such as in Cobell v.
 Salazar and the Black Hills lawsuit.
+The Rhetoric of 21st century figures such as president Barrack Obama to frame America as a country of immigrants instead of colonizers is analyzed as an example of modern denial of Indigenous genocide.

 Conclusion: The Future of the United States

-The concluding chapter draws on Imperial Grunts by Robert Kaplan it its discussion of the parallels between "Indian wars" and more recent US foreign actions.
+The concluding chapter draws on Imperial Grunts by Robert Kaplan in its discussion of the parallels between "Indian wars" and more recent US foreign actions.
 It closes by posing the questions: "How then can US society come to terms with its past?
 How can it acknowledge responsibility?"
 Dunbar-Ortiz answers the questions:

 That process rightfully starts by honoring the treaties the United States made with Indigenous nations, by restoring all sacred sites, starting with the Black Hills and including most federally held parks and land and all stolen sacred items and body parts, and by payment of sufficient reparations for the reconstruction and expansion of Native nations. ...
 For the future to be realized, it will require extensive educational programs and the full support and active participation of the descendants of settlers, enslaved Africans, and colonized Mexicans, as well as immigrant populations.